Frequently Asked Questions

 Please remember not to harass any of the animals, just look and enjoy!
 For more information on suitable snorkeling behavior, visit our Reef Etiquette page.

 No. While it may be tempting to collect shells or other interesting items from Flower Garden Banks National Marine Sanctuary, that is a prohibited activity.
-We ask all our visitors to practice a "leave only bubbles, take only memories" philosophy within the sanctuary so that future visitors will have the same opportunity to marvel at all the wonderful creatures living there.
+We ask all our visitors to practice a "leave only bubbles, take only memories" philosophy within the sanctuary, so that future visitors will have the same opportunity to marvel at all of the wonderful creatures living there.

 For more information, visit our sanctuary Regulations page.

 Feel free to take pictures, or just click on almost any image on this website for a larger, hi-resolution image to download.
 If you use our images for other than your personal enjoyment, we'd appreciate credit to FGBNMS.
 If you have any questions about using our images, please contact us.